HTC One V: Availability

 The HTC One V launched in India on 9 April 2012 with ₹19999 as the suggested retail price.
-From 10 May it is available for ₹16800 in some online shops.
+From 10 May it was available for ₹16800 in some online shops.

-In Canada, the device is available on Bell Mobility, Telus Mobility, Virgin Mobile and Koodo Mobile.
+In Canada, the device was available on Bell Mobility, Telus Mobility, Virgin Mobile and Koodo Mobile.

-In the United States, Virgin Mobile USA sells a CDMA variant of this device for $150 contract-free.
-U.S. Cellular also sells a CDMA version which is available for $129 upon signing a contract.
+In the United States, Virgin Mobile USA sold a CDMA variant of this device for $150 contract-free.
+U.S. Cellular also sold a CDMA version which was available for $129 upon signing a contract.

 On 5 September 2012, Cricket Wireless MVNO RadioShack No Contract Wireless service began selling the One V, Cricket itself also began selling it a couple of weeks later.
 Cricket's and RadioShack's One V are both compatible with the Muve Music service.

-In Australia, the device is available on the Optus network.
+In Australia, the device was available on the Optus network.

 In the United States, GSM versions with custom "Ninja Networks" logos and OS were given out for use as a ticket to the "Ninja Party" with the NinjaTel Van during DEF CON 20 in July 2012.